Conditions for Regional Frequency Stability in Power System Scheduling -- Part II: Application to Unit Commitment: Applicability of the constraints for regional frequency stability to scheduling problems

 \item The reason for starting from a system operating point that just barely respects the COI frequency stability is to iteratively reach an operating point precisely at the regional RoCoF security boundary, using the loop in lines \ref{lineCode:CloseToBoundaryRegion_start} through \ref{lineCode:CloseToBoundaryRegion_end}.
 Using only samples at the RoCoF security boundary allows to obtain a more accurate regression for `$\textrm{A}_i \cdot \omega_i$', as explained later in this section and illustrated in Fig.~\ref{fig:SecurityBoundary_importanceSamples}.

 \item The several `for' loops included in the algorithm have the goal of generating samples that consider several possible splits of the system magnitudes ($H$, $R$, $\textrm{D}$...) among the regions.
-This allows to obtain a wide range of system operating points, appropriately covering the space of feasible operating points of the power system. \end{itemize}
+While there is no particular number of samples that is required, this algorithm allows to obtain a wide range of system operating points, appropriately covering the space of feasible operating points of the power system.